On the nature and charge state of the X-Defect, a radiation-induced Silicon defect with field-enhanced charge carrier

 The result of these simulations, superimposed with a TSC measurement, is shown in \autoref{fig:simulation_vs_measurement_electrons}.

 The TSC measurement conditions were chosen such that a large fraction of the \Xdefect-related traps in the diode were filled.
 Both the \Xdefect and \CiOi exhibit a strong dependence on the filling temperature $T_\text{fill}$.
-This is observed in \autoref{fig:TSC_Tfill}, where under otherwise identical measurement conditions, the electron-irradiated sample was repeatedly measured in TSC, while only varying the filling temperature.
+This is observed in \autoref{fig:TSC_Tfill}, where under otherwise identical measurement conditions, the electron-irradiated sample was repeatedly measured by using the TSC method, while only varying the filling temperature.
 Clearly, at higher $T_\text{fill}$, a larger fraction of the defect-related traps are filled, resulting in higher peak amplitudes.

 In \autoref{fig:simulation_vs_measurement_electrons} it can be seen, that the positions and shapes of both measured peaks, the \Xdefect and \CiOi, are reproduced by the simulated spectrum.
 Some discrepancies between the measured and simulated spectra are visible.
 For one, the absolute currents do not match with the measured ones.
 The DLTS method measured concentrations about one order of magnitude lower than the TSC method.
 Therefore, the signal normalised to the \Xdefect's amplitude is displayed in the figure.
 This discrepancy between the two methods could not be explained.
 Furthermore, the deviation of the amplitude of the \CiOi peak, even after the normalisation to the X-Defect's peak, arises from its dependence on the filling temperature and the different filling procedures specific to the DLTS and TSC methods.
 While in DLTS, filling pulses are applied for each temperature in the temperature ramp, in TSC the filling is done once, at the lowest temperature.
 Therefore, for centres with temperature dependent capture cross sections like \CiOi, the TSC peak will rise as the filling temperature increases.
 Looking at the spectrum for a filling temperature of \SI{110}{\kelvin} in \autoref{fig:TSC_Tfill}, it is clear that the filling of \CiOi is not yet saturated at $T_\text{fill}=\SI{70}{\kelvin}$.